Phazzie/YaHeard/README.md

 npm install
 ```

-### Environment Configuration
+### Environment configuration

-**⚠️ IMPORTANT**: At least one API key is required for the application to function.
-The server will return a 500 error if no API keys are configured.
+⚠️ At least one API key is required for the application to function.
+The server will return a 500 if no API keys are configured.

 1. **Copy the environment template:**
 ```bash